philipp-baumann/misc-scripts/README.md

 # Overview

-You can clone this repository, downloading all files, and then later keeping up to date with this repository:
+You can clone this repository, selectively make commands available on your system, and then later keeping up to date with this repository:

 ``` {bash}
 # change to desired directory in shell where you want to clone